PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 > **💡 Tip:** To create an inclusive ideas culture, make your [brainstorms asynchronous](https://source.opennews.org/articles/redesigning-brainstorming-asynchronous/).

-### Maximize the impact of every experiment you ship
+### Make your engineers own their experiments

-Every engineer must own the experiments they are working on.
-They are the ones responsible for making them as impactful as possible – even if it wasn't originally their idea!
+Every engineer must be responsible for making their experiments as impactful as possible – even if it wasn't originally their idea.

+Empowerment is the key here.
+When engineers take charge of their experiments, they become more invested in the outcome, leading to better results.

+In practice, this means:

+- Engineers work to improve the initial hypothesis.
+- Engineers develop further iterations to test.
+- Removing processes that prevent engineers from making quick decisions on their own.
-In practice, this means they should work to improve the initial hypothesis and develop further iterations to test.
-This also means allowing them to fail without being overly harsh on them.
+- Allowing engineers space to fail without being harsh on them.

 ## Problem 4: Your team is afraid of making mistakes

 If your team is not making mistakes, you're not moving fast enough.

-In fact, it's not uncommon for growth teams to cause major incidents!
+In fact, it's not uncommon for growth teams to cause a few incidents!
 And their goal must not be to avoid them.

-"There's an anecdote that when airbags were introduced in cars, the average speed on the highway went up.
+"When airbags were [introduced](https://www.purdue.edu/uns/html4ever/2006/060927ManneringOffset.html) in cars, the average speed on the highway went up.
 This is essentially what you want to do for your growth team.
 Give them the freedom to make mistakes, but make sure they resolve them quickly."

 ### How to fix it